 Knowing the most about your customers can be the difference between winning or losing a deal in Pipedrive.
 However, doing the necessary research can be time-consuming and may get in the way of doing the sales that keep your company running.

-For that, Pipedrive is happy to announce Smart Contact Data!
+For that, Pipedrive is happy to present Smart Contact Data!

 Faster than a speeding bullet, Pipedrive's Smart Contact Data will automatically search the internet for the publicly available information associated with a customer's email address or email domain.

 Using Smart Contact Data, you no longer need to manually search Google for important and helpful information - Smart Contact Data finds publicly available information for you and drops it right at your fingertips at a moment's notice.